pahmlam/Research_on_CircleLoss_for_TBPS-mSigLIP/README.md

 ### 5.1 Datasets

-Experiments are conducted on the VN3K Vietnamese TBPS dataset, with additional evaluation on CUHK-PEDES for generalization analysis.
+Experiments are conducted on the 3000VNPersonSearch dataset, with additional evaluation on CUHK-PEDES for generalization analysis.

 ### 5.2 Evaluation Metrics